Sports Agency Contract: A General Guide

 - In the manner prescribed by law.

 Express contracts are the norm in sports contracts.
 Any agreement between parties demonstrated by their spoken or written words is said to be expressed.
-In the world of sports, implicit contracts are essentially extinct.
-An implied contract is one in which the parties' actions and behavior, instead of written or spoken words, serve as proof of their understanding.
+While rare, there are implied contracts in the sports industry.
+Implied contracts are where one parties’ behavior and actions serve as proof of the contract.

 The Contract is said to be ambiguous when it is unclear what the party's intentions were, and there is room for more than one fair interpretation.
 Sometimes the introduction of prima facie evidence helps clarify vague language.